-Project Period: Grant-funded projects must begin on or after October 1, 2017 may not exceed a 12-month grant period.
+Project Period: Grant-funded projects must begin on or after October 1, 2017 may not exceed a 12month grant period.
 Grant-funded equipment only projects are generally awarded for a six-month grant period.
 CJD will consider any other proposed changes to the start or end dates on a case-by-case basis.
+(See details under "Changes in Project Periods" under "What's New".)

-Available Funding: It is anticipated that up to \$12 million may be funded under this announcement.
-The number of awards will depend upon the number of eligible applicants and availability of funding.
+Available Funding: It is anticipated that up to \$4 million for local juvenile justice programs and up to \$1 million for statewide juvenile justice programs may be funded under this announcement.

-Source of Funding: Federal funds are authorized under the Edward Byrne Memorial Justice Assistance Grant Program (JAG), 42 U.S.C.
-3751(a).
-JAG funds are made available through a Congressional appropriation to the United States Department of Justice.
+Source of Funding: State funds are authorized under Section 102.056 of the Texas Code of Criminal Procedure and Section 772.006 of the Texas Government Code, which designates CJD as the administering agency.
+The federal funds are authorized under Sections 221-223 of the Juvenile Justice and Delinquency Prevention Act (JJDP Act) of 1974, as amended, 42 U.S.C. §§ 5631-5633.

 All awards are subject to the availability of appropriated federal funds and any modifications or additional requirements that may be imposed by law.